Children's Studies (CDST)

 Pre-requisites: graduate standing.

-This course explores the care of children in pediatric palliative care, including comparing palliative care to hospice care and discussing the challenges to access of these services.
-The course will look at the variety of illnesses that impact children and adolescents and the ways in which pediatric palliative care services may prove beneficial.
-Students will gain insight in the experience of childhood illness for the ill child, siblings, parents and other family members.
+Explores the care of children in pediatric palliative care, including comparing palliative care to hospice care and discussing the challenges to access these services.
+The course looks at the variety of illnesses that impact children and adolescents and the ways in which pediatric palliative care services may prove beneficial.
+Insight into the experience of childhood illness for the ill child, siblings, parents, and other family members.

 Notes: may be stacked with CDST 434.